Rouslan/NTracer/doc/example.rst

 Next we create an :py:class:`.NTracer` object.
 This is a helper class for creating multiple objects with the same dimension.
-It provides the same interface as the :py:module:`tracern` module except all methods and functions that have a dimension parameter are wrapped so that the number passed to NTracer's constructor is automatically used for that parameter.
+It provides the same interface as the :py:mod:`.tracern` module except all methods and functions that have a dimension parameter are wrapped so that the number passed to NTracer's constructor is automatically used for that parameter.